 If you want to change your formula to a nonorganic brown rice-based formula, please check out my Formula Analysis to decide what might be a better alternative.
 I’d love to have the perfect answer for you when it comes to this, but I don’t.

 I would recommend checking the ingredients lists on your organic cereal bars or foods and to limit how much of these products your kids eat.
 I know many moms rely on rice milk or rice based products for kids with allergies… if this is you, please contact the brand manufacturers of the products you consume regularly and ask them:

-1. Where their rice syrup comes from (apparently if it comes from California this is better.. something about the arsenic pesticides were used less in that area).
+1. Where does their rice syrup come from (apparently, if it comes from California, this is better.. something about the arsenic pesticides were used less in that area).